-- Submit Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
+- Submit Free Application for Federal Student Aid (FAFSA) as soon as possible beginning October 1, 2022 for the 2023-2024 academic year and December 2023 for the 2024-2025 academic year.
 The MSUM School Code is 002367.

-The FAFSA is based on the previous year's income.
+- The FAFSA is based on the previous year's income.
 Use the IRS Data Retrieval Tool to transfer tax information to the FAFSA.

 - Graduate students are independent for financial aid purposes and not required to provide parental data on the FAFSA.

-Complete your admission as a degree-seeking graduate student or a continuing graduate student in good academic standing at MSUM.
+- Complete your admission as a degree-seeking graduate student or a continuing graduate student in good academic standing at MSUM.

-Submit additional information or documentation when requested.
+- Submit additional information or documentation when requested.

-Awards are based on full-time enrollment (8 credits) in graduate-level courses.
+- Awards are based on full-time enrollment (8 credits) in graduate-level courses.
 Awards are reduced if enrollment is less than 8 credits.

-A minimum of 6 graduate credits is required for campus work study or loans.
+- A minimum of 6 graduate credits is required for campus work study or loans.

-If your financial situation changes, notify the Office of Scholarship and Financial Aid to request a review of your file.
-If you are already repaying a student loan, check with your lender(s) regarding “in-school” deferment of loan payments.
+- If your financial situation changes, notify the Office of Scholarship and Financial Aid to request a review of your file.

+- If you are already repaying a student loan, check with your lender(s) regarding “in-school” deferment of loan payments.
 MSUM automatically provides enrollment data to all guarantee agencies to enable lenders to determine deferment eligibility.